- Undergraduate Admissions+

 Paul Ricœur, ‘From One Testament to the Other’, Modern Theology 33, no. 2 (2017): 235–42.

 Barnabas Aspray, ‘Transforming Heideggerian Finitude?
-Following Pathways Opened by Falque’, in Transforming the Theological Turn: Debates with Emmanuel Falque, ed.
-Martin Kočí and Jason Alvis (Rowman & Littlefield, forthcoming 2020)
+Following Pathways Opened by Falque’, in Transforming the Theological Turn: Phenomenology with Emmanuel Falque, ed.
+Martin Kočí and Jason Alvis (Lanham: Rowman & Littlefield, 2020)

 Review: Stewart Goetz, A Philosophical Walking Tour with C. S. Lewis: Why It Did Not Include Rome (Bloomsbury Publishing USA, 2014), Reviews in Religion and Theology 26, no. 1 (2019): 76–79.